maarxx/MoreAlerts/README.md

 This alert follows whether there are any mechanoids on your map, and exactly how many.

+## Insects

+This alert follows whether there are any insects on your map, and exactly how many.

 ### Raiders

 This alert follows whether there are any hostile humanoid raiders on your map, and exactly how many.